 Release date: 2018

-The skyline sets are a great introduction to Lego Architecture sets, but this Statue of Liberty set is an attractive option if you’re looking for something bigger and more challenging.
+Lego’s skyline editions are a great introduction to Lego Architecture sets.
+However, this Statue of Liberty set is an excellent option if you’re looking for more hours of brick-building with bigger Lego sets.

-Get this set if you’re looking for a larger piece that still represents one of the most iconic landmarks in the United States.
+Finished models measure over 17 inches (44cm) high, 5 inches (14cm) wide, and 5 inches (14cm) deep.
+Buy this set if you’re looking for a larger, impactful piece that still represents one of the most iconic landmarks in the United States — and the world!

 Set no: 21057